 The recovery of the standby is relatively simple.

 1. Take a cumulative incremental backup on the primary

 backup as compressed backupset incremental level 1 cumulative database filesperset 15;

-Or get the scn to recover from on the standby using the following SQL
+Or get the scn to recover from on the standby using the lower value from following SQLs

 select min(f.fhscn) from x$kcvfh f, v$datafile d where f.hxfil =d.file# and d.enabled != 'READ ONLY';